-If you plan to move your home or office location, we strongly recommend having a professional inspection performed by a provider of cockroach pest control services ahead of arrival.
+If you plan to move your home or office location, we strongly recommend having a professional inspection performed by a provider of cockroach pest control & removal services ahead of arrival.
 Of course, if you suspect a problem in an existing home or business, a professional inspection is also critical.
 Following are some of the tell-tale signs of a roach infestation.